Karatu

 Overview

-Local cuisine highlights include fresh vegetables, grilled meats, and traditional Tanzanian dishes served in welcoming restaurants throughout the town center.
-Shopping opportunities feature handcrafted souvenirs, colorful textiles, and locally produced coffee beans as perfect travel mementos.
+Also, local cuisine highlights include fresh vegetables, grilled meats, and traditional Tanzanian dishes served in welcoming restaurants throughout the town center.
+Likewise, shopping opportunities feature handcrafted souvenirs, colorful textiles, and locally produced coffee beans as perfect travel mementos.

 Safari Tours to Karatu